MartaWoodkowski/Big-Data/Level_2_Analysis/Report.md

-# Amazon Review Analysis - are Vine Reviews trustworthy?
+# Analysis of Amazon Reviews - are Vine Reviews trustworthy?

 The goal of the Amazon Review Analysis was to find out wether the Vine reviews are truly trustworthy or not. <br>
 I took "Electronics" (over 3M rows) & "Kitchen" (almost 5M) datasets from [Amazon review list](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt).
 After extracting and transforming data, I selected the relevant columns for my analysis, these are `review_id`, `star_rating`, `helpful_votes`, `total_votes`, and `vine`.
 Then, I split the reviews between Vine (paid) and non-Vine (unpaid) and compared metrics between them.
 I looked at number of total reviews, number of 5-stars and 1-star, average ratings, standard deviation, and number of helpful votes. <br>